5 Ways to Calm Your Scaredy Cat

 • 3 min read

-Watching cats snooze in sunbeams, lounge across sofas, and settle into your spot on the bed makes it easy to envy their carefree lives.
-But no matter how much we pamper them, their life’s not always purrfect.
+Some cats can snooze in sunbeams, lounge across sofas, and settle into your spot on the bed to enjoy every second of their carefree lives.

 Large open spaces can make cats nervous, so can sharing resources — like a litter box and food and water bowls — with a cat they don’t get on with.
 And speaking of other cats, low-hanging mirrors may make your cat fearful that someone else is encroaching on their turf.